rajarsheem/playing-with-RNNs/README.md

 This is a dirty repository aimed at trying various forms of recurrent neural network based concepts.
-It is not something serious and mainly intened for learning purpose.
+It is not something serious and mainly intended for learning purpose.